Developer’s Guide¶

 These dependencies fall into one of two categories:

-Source code verification (Flake8 for static analysis and code style, MyPy for checking type hints, Nose for test discovery, and Coverage.py for determining test coverage)
+Source code verification (Ruff for static analysis and code style, MyPy for checking type hints, PyTest for test discovery, and Coverage.py for determining test coverage)

 Documentation generation (Sphinx, sphinx-autodoc-typehints, and sphinxcontrib-autoprogram)